material-components/material-components-web/packages/mdc-tab/README.md

 </button>
 ```

+## Style Customization

 ### CSS Classes

 CSS Class | Description
 --- | ---
 `mdc-tab` | Mandatory.
 `mdc-tab__content` | Mandatory.
-Indicates the text label of the tab
+Indicates the text label of the tab.
 `mdc-tab__ripple` | Mandatory.
-Denotes the ripple surface for the tab
+Denotes the ripple surface for the tab.
 `mdc-tab--active` | Optional.
-Indicates that the tab is active
+Indicates that the tab is active.
 `mdc-tab--stacked` | Optional.
-Indicates that the tab content should be displayed vertically instead of horizontally
+Indicates that the tab icon and label should flow vertically instead of horizontally.
 `mdc-tab__text-label` | Optional.
-Indicates an icon in the tab
+Indicates an icon in the tab.
 `mdc-tab__icon` | Optional.
-Indicates a leading icon in the tab
+Indicates a leading icon in the tab.

 ### Sass Mixins